Novacer/SubTite-add-subtitles-to-videos/README.md

 ## Installation

 ### To use the GUI
-Download the appropriate binaries from the releases section (TODO)
+Download the appropriate binaries from the [releases section](https://github.com/Novacer/SubTite-add-subtitles-to-videos/releases)

 ### To use the CLI
 The CLI edition of SubTite is the Keep-It-Simple solution to quickly add subtitles without being bogged down by UI elements.